-Value Description

-1(up to 25 hex bytes) Defines the 8 LPI string [#]

-1() Deletes the 8 LPI string

-Example: &%Z85,1(1B 30)

-This command stores the 8 LPI command for an Epson LQ-2500 printer (hex value 1B 30) in memory.
+Value Description 1(up to 25 hex bytes) 1() Defines the 8 LPI string [#] Deletes the 8 LPI string l &%Z85,1(1B 30) Example: This command stores the 8 LPI command for an IBM or Epson printer (hex value 1B 30) in memory.

-NOTE: ONLY CHARACTERS FROM 01 TO FF ARE RECOGNIZED (ALPHABETIC CHARACTERS MUST BE IN UPPER CASE).
+ONLY CHARACTERS FROM 01 TO FF ARE RECOGNIZED (ALPHABETIC CHARACTERS MUST BE IN UPPER CASE).
 ERRORS IN THE HEX STRING WILL CAUSE THE I-O 5250 PRINTER EMULATION MODULE TO IGNORE THE COMMAND AND PRINTING WILL RESUME AT THE POINT THE ERROR OCCURRED.